cxl-micron-reskit/famfs/README.md

 * Overview - this document
 * [Getting Started with famfs](user/README.md)

+# What is Famfs?

+Famfs is a scale-out shared-memory file system.
+If two or more hosts have shared access to memory, a famfs file system can be created in that memory, such that data sets can be saved to files in the shared memory.

+For apps that can memory map files, memory-mapping a famfs file provides direct access to the memory without any page cache involvement (and no faults involving data movement at all).

 # Background

 In the coming years the emerging CXL standard will enable shared fabric-attached